|

 that into consideration and make your patties bigger.
 I tend to make my patties

 about 1/4-1/2 inch bigger in diameter than the roll.
-The secret ingredient
+Also, take care to avoid

-that my mother-in-law raves about?
+ingredient that my mother-in-law raves about?
 Lipton Onion Soup Mix.
 That's right.
-It's the

-perfect seasoning for hamburgers.
-I add two envelopes of Lipton Onion Soup Mix
+It's the perfect seasoning for hamburgers.
+I add two envelopes of Lipton Onion

-to two pounds of ground beef.
-I also add one egg just to help hold things together.
+Soup Mix to two pounds of ground beef.
+I also add one large egg just to help hold

+things together.
 I've also learned to not over mix.
-Over mixing will toughen the burgers.
+Over mixing will

 If I've stored the hamburgers in the refrigerator I take them out of the